List of FC Barcelona players

 Futbol Club Barcelona is a professional association football club based in Barcelona, Catalonia, Spain.
 The club was founded in 1899 by a group of Swiss, English and Spanish men led by Joan Gamper.
-Barcelona is one of only three clubs to have never been relegated from La Liga and the most successful club in Spanish football, having won a total of 76 domestic titles: 26 La Liga titles, a record 31 Spanish Cups, 14 Spanish Super Cups, a record 3 Copas Eva Duarte and a record 2 League Cups.
-Barcelona is the only European side to have played continental football in every season since its inception in 1955 and one of the most successful clubs in European football, having won 14 official UEFA trophies in total.
+Barcelona is one of only three clubs to have never been relegated from La Liga and the most successful club in Spanish football, having won a total of 79 domestic titles: 27 La Liga titles, a record 32 Spanish Cups, a record two League Cups, a record 15 Spanish Super Cups and a record three Copas Eva Duarte.
+Barcelona is the only European side to have played continental football in every season since its inception in 1955 and one of the most successful clubs in European football, having won 22 official UEFA and FIFA trophies in total.